 To meet the requirements, configure PPTP server on Router A, and configure PPTP client on the remote PC.
-For Router A, make sure to add a Multi-Nets NAT entry.
-This will ensure Router A will not drop the packets sent from the remote PC.
 For the remote PC, use Windows built-in PPTP software or third-party PPTP software to connect to the PPTP server.
 Then verify whether the PPTP VPN tunnel is established successfully.